MaxSultan/recipe_book/notes.md

 Do I have the necessary ingredients in order to make this recipe?
-Hypothesis: MVP in 10 hours of coding.
+Hypothesis #1: MVP in 10 hours of coding. (done)

+Hypothesis #2: Weekly meal planner that makes grocery list (8 hours)

-> Time Left: 5 hours
+> Time Left: 8 hours

 MVP Road Map
 [X] Authentication using Devise and a Devise User model